-Day 1, Arrival and transfer to Porto airport
+Day 1, Arrival and transfer from Porto airport

 Pick up from the airport and transfer to the Ipanema Park Hotel or riverside Pestana World Heritage hotel (included in the "premium" option), located in the Ribeira, the city’s iconic living postcard.
 You have a free afternoon to visit the beautiful and cozy city of Porto, rich with history and monuments like the Clérigos Tower and the D. Luis Bridge.
 The old quarters of Baixa with its local shops, restaurants and pastry shops, Ribeira a quarter by the river Douro, facing the wine cellars of the Port wine, full with the city’s traditions and historical connection to the wine and the wine country of the Douro.
 Shopping areas such as Santa Catarina and Aliados Avenue.
 Not to miss are the great restaurants around town with some of the tastiest food in the country.

 Hotel – Ipanema Park Hotel or Pestana Heritage (included in “premium” option)

 Dinner – Restaurante Traça (included in “premium” option)

 Day 2: Cycling the Camino: Porto - Ofir (65km)